What is Traditional Chinese Medicine?

 Chinese Herbal Medicine has its own specific interactions with the human body.
 In conjunction with acupuncture, herbs are combined to induce long-lasting changes in a natural process that promotes well-being.

 Because the treatment does not involve the use of drugs, patients do not have to worry about adverse side effects.
 However, there are certain conditions you should notify your practitioner about before undergoing treatment, such as hemophilia or if you have a pacemaker.
-Our Medical Center use only disposable needles.
+Our Acupuncture Clinic use only disposable needles.

 Please visit our Acupuncture information Links (direct to link and resource under news and events) page.
 Here you will find links to resources on that can provide you with more detailed information on the history and efficacy of Chinese medicine.